Fractional Loop Group and Twisted K-Theory: Fractional Loop Group

 for all $q\in\mathbb{R}$.
-In fact, by extending to the real line one can show that $\widetilde{D}^q$ and $D^q_a$ coincide for $-1<q$ and $a=-\infty$ on an appropriate domain.
+In fact, by extending to the real line one shows that $\widetilde{D}^q$ and $D^q_a$ coincide for $-1<q$ and $a=-\infty$ on an appropriate domain.
 For our purposes, we need a self-adjoint operator on a dense domain in $\mathcal{H}=L^2(S^1,V)$.
-The fractional Dirac operator on the circle is therefore defined as
+The fractional Dirac operator on the circle is therefore defined by